-Schwamm L, Chumbler NR, Brown E, Fonarow G, Berube D, Nystrom K, Suter R, Zavala M, Polsky D, Radhakrishnana K, Lacktman N, Horton K, Malcarney M, Halamka J, Tiner A. 2016.
+Schwamm L, Chumbler NR, Brown E, Fonarow G, Berube D, Nystrom K, Suter R, Zavala M, Polsky D, Radhakrishnana K, Lacktman N, Horton K, Malcarney M, Halamka J, Tiner A. 2017.
 Recommendations for the Implementation of Telehealth in Cardiovascular and Stroke Care.
-Circulation.
-Dec.
-20. (epublication ahead of print).
+Circulation 135(7):e24-e44.

-Mkanta WN, Chumbler NR, Yang K, Saigal R, Abdollah M. Accepted for Publication.
+Mkanta WN, Chumbler NR, Yang K, Saigal R, Abdollah M. 2016.
 Cost and predictors of hospitalizations for ambulatory care sensitive conditions among Medicaid enrollees in comprehensive managed care plans.
 Health Services Research & Managerial Epidemiology.
-3: 2333392816670301.
+Sep 25; 3: 2333392816670301.